 If a whole library is overwhelming, you can always start with individual opt-in items for lead magnets.
-In my experience, having access to a whole library eliminates hassle – people don’t need to sign up for your mailing list 5x to receive different freebies; they can receive any freebie that you have available all at once by accessing a one-stop-shop.
+In my experience, having access to a whole library eliminates hassle – people don’t need to sign up for your mailing list 5x to receive different freebies; they can receive any freebie that you have available all at once by accessing a one-stop-shop/resource library.

 Offer a sign-up bonus or discount.

 People love a good deal and a valuable bonus for doing something simple like signing up for an email list.
 So a good idea to grow your list could be to offer a discount or bonus.